LexLuc/LexLuc.github.io/README.md

    3. Create a copy of file *alembic.ini.template* and rename it as *alembic.ini*;
 2. Create User and Database for Pybossa
    1. Run postgreSQL service from "start" button;

+      If the service was launched successfully, you can verify this by:
+      *  Tap keyboard shortcut "Windows + R";
+      *  Input "services" and run;
+      *  Check out if the service postgreSQL does exist and is running.
    2. Open a cmd and run:

       \> `psql -U postgres -h localhost -p 5432`